Keeping Your Pup Calm and Safe from Fireworks This 4th of July

 Try Calming Products

-There are several products available that can soothe your dog during this stressful time.
+There are several fantastic products available that can help soothe your dog.

 Popular Calming Products:

-Calming Supplements or Treats: There are many natural calming chews and treats available that use ingredients like chamomile, melatonin, or L-theanine to help ease nervousness.
+Calming Supplements or Treats: There are many natural calming chews and treats available that use ingredients like chamomile, melatonin, L-theanine, or Hemp/CBD to help ease nervousness.
+Many owners report seeing effects within 30 minutes, but it's always a good idea to do a "test run" a few days before the holiday.

-Anxiety Wraps or Shirts: A snug-fitting vest, like a ThunderShirt, applies gentle pressure to your dog’s torso, much like a comforting hug, helping them feel more secure.
+Anxiety Wraps or Shirts: A snug-fitting vest, like a ThunderShirt, applies gentle pressure to your dog’s torso, much like swaddling a baby, helping them feel more secure and calm the nervous system.

-Calming Sprays and Diffusers: Pheromone sprays or plug-ins, such as Adaptil, release a synthetic version of a calming pheromone that can help reduce stress signals in your home.
+Calming Sprays and Diffusers: Pheromone sprays or plug-ins, such as Adaptil, release a synthetic version of a calming pheromone released by mother dogs that can help reduce stress signals in your home.

 Talk to Your Veterinarian: If your dog struggles with severe fear or anxiety during fireworks, it’s worth contacting your veterinarian.
 They may be able to prescribe medication to help keep your pet comfortable and calm during particularly stressful nights.

-Every dog is different, so it may take some trial and error to find what works best for your furry friend.
+Every dog is different, so it may take some trial and error to find what works best for your dog.
 If you’re unsure, check in with your veterinarian first to make sure these products are a good match for your pet.

 Training and Desensitization

-Training and desensitization can be powerful tools to help ease your dog’s fear of fireworks over time.
+Training and desensitization (getting your dog used to something) can be powerful tools to help ease your dog’s fear of fireworks over time.
 The key is patience, consistency, and starting well before the holiday.

 Steps for Desensitization: